King Green

-Bobby Green (born September 9, 1986) is an American professional mixed martial artist.
-He currently competes in the Lightweight division in the Ultimate Fighting Championship (UFC).
-A professional competitor since 2008, Green is the former King of the Cage Lightweight Champion and Junior Welterweight Champion, and in addition he has also competed in Tachi Palace Fights, Strikeforce, and Affliction.
-Green also made an appearance on the MTV/MTV2 reality show Bully Beatdown.
+King Green (born Bobby Ray Green; September 9, 1986) is an American professional mixed martial artist.
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2008, Green is the former King of the Cage Lightweight Champion and Junior Welterweight Champion, and in addition he has also competed in Tachi Palace Fights, Strikeforce, and Affliction.

 Background

-Green was born in San Bernardino, California and became a foster child when he was five years old, as his father was incarcerated and mother was unable to take care of her children due to a drug addiction.
+Green was born in San Bernardino, California, and became a foster child when he was five years old, as his father was incarcerated and mother was unable to take care of her children due to a drug addiction.
 Green began wrestling in his sophomore year at A.B.
 Miller High School in Fontana, California, placing twice in the state tournament.
 Green began pursuing a career in professional mixed martial arts while he was also working at a warehouse to help support his son.

 Mixed martial arts career

 Early career

 Green made his professional mixed martial arts debut in January 2008, and quickly amassed an 8–1 record while fighting on independent events.

 Green drew the attention of Affliction Entertainment and fought on their second (and final) card Day of Reckoning.
 He lost to Dan Lauzon via submission in the first round.
 Green was docked two points in the first round, in what Sherdog has called one of the dirtiest fights in recent memory.